Gerbil Care Sheet

 - Active, alert and sociable

-- Eats and drinks regularly
+- Eats, drinks and passes droppings regularly

 - Breathing is unlabored

 - Note: The enamel covering a hamster’s front teeth is normally yellow and does not need to be cleaned off

 Red flags (Contact your veterinarian if you notice any of these signs.)

 - Diarrhea, dirty bottom or lack of stool

 - Ocular or nasal discharge